xFBIx/ecommerce_django/README.md

 - **Authentication and User Management:**

   - Utilizes Django's authentication system to manage vendors and customers separately.
-  - Librarians can register and manage their product listings.
+  - Librarians can register and manage their book listings.
   - Users can register, view orders, and manage their profiles.

 - **Core Functionality:**

-  - Database models structured for efficient management of users, products, orders, and reviews.
+  - Database models structured for efficient management of users, books, orders, and reviews.
-  - Supports vendor actions such as adding and deleting products, and viewing orders related to their products.
+  - Supports vendor actions such as adding and deleting books, and viewing orders related to their books.
-  - Users can add funds to their accounts and place orders based on available funds and product availability.
+  - Users can add funds to their accounts and place orders based on available funds and book availability.
   - Implements a home page listing all available items with top-selling items prioritized.

 - **Additional Features:**